 I Love you,

 Of course, you are welcome to check in with our office if you have any concerns.
-If you are a new family, our parent liaison will be contacting you after your daughter has been here for a few days.
+We will ask your daughter’s counselor to give you call, and one of our directors will be happy to report how she is doing.
 We strongly discourage a phone conversation with your camper, as this can often make the homesickness worse.

 Think of camp as a learning experience.
 Sending your child to camp offers a wonderful opportunity for both you and your child to practice “letting go.”
 Learning to let go allows children to develop autonomy and a stronger sense of self, make new friends, develop new social skills, learn about teamwork, be creative and more.